-How to Audit ISO 27001 Control 8.18: Use of Privileged Utility Programs
+How to Audit ISO 27001 Annex A 8.18: Use of Privileged Utility Programs

 Auditing ISO 27001 Annex A 8.18 Use of Privileged Utility Programs is the technical verification of software tools that can bypass system security.
 The Primary Implementation Requirement is restricted access and granular logging of executions, providing the Business Benefit of preventing unauthorised system modifications and preserving forensic integrity.